kirteshdudawat/FareEstimation/README.md

 ## Drawback of current implementations:
 1. Change fare calculation logic to be separated eventually over time-difference between two events.
 Currently, its works on last event time only.
-2. Accept file-name of success / event / skipped files from command-line, with current implementation user needs to change path manually and re-build jar everytime.
-Also, it will help multiple file name problem.
-3. FareCalculationUtility should be migrated to MVEL library (rule based fare calculation), Fare calculation logic is expected to change quite often and it could be made dynamic with MVEL library.
+2. FareCalculationUtility should be migrated to MVEL library (rule based fare calculation), Fare calculation logic is expected to change quite often and it could be made dynamic with MVEL library.
-4. Dockerize the application.
+3. Dockerize the application.

 ## High Level Design:
 ### Reading Events